AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/create-a-new-in-zone-web-campaign.md

 # Create a New In Zone Web Campaign {#create-a-new-in-zone-web-campaign}

 A web campaign is a customized reaction associated with a specific segment and can be a [dialog box](create-a-new-dialog-web-campaign.md) on your website, an in zone replacement, a [widget feature](create-a-new-widget-web-campaign.md) or an email alert.
-An In Zone web campaign replaces an element of your website based on the Zone id with content or graphical banners.&nbsp;
+An In Zone web campaign replaces an element of your website based on the Zone id with content or graphical banners.

 ## Create an In Zone Web Campaign {#create-an-in-zone-web-campaign}